Room (novel)

 Room is a 2010 novel by Irish-Canadian author Emma Donoghue.
 The story is told from the perspective of a five-year-old boy, Jack, who is being held captive in a small room along with his mother.
 Donoghue conceived the story after hearing about five-year-old Felix in the Fritzl case.

 The novel was longlisted for the 2011 Orange Prize and won the 2011 Commonwealth Writers' Prize regional prize (Caribbean and Canada).
 It was shortlisted for the Booker Prize in 2010, and was shortlisted for the 2010 Rogers Writers' Trust Fiction Prize and the 2010 Governor General's Awards.

 The film adaptation, also titled Room, was released in October 2015, starring Brie Larson and Jacob Tremblay.
 The film was a critical and commercial success; it received four nominations at the 88th Academy Awards including for Best Picture, and won Best Actress for Larson.

+A stage adaptation opened in 2017 to positive reviews.

 Plot summary

-Five-year old Jack lives with his 26-year old Ma in "Room", a secured single-room outbuilding containing a small kitchen, a basic bathroom, a wardrobe, a bed, and a TV set.
-Because it is all he has ever known, Jack believes that only Room and the things it contains (including himself and Ma) are "real."
-Ma, unwilling to disappoint Jack with a life she cannot give him, allows Jack to believe that the rest of the world exists only on television.
-Ma tries her best to keep Jack healthy and happy via both physical and mental exercises, keeping a healthy diet, limiting TV-watching time, and strict body and oral hygiene.
-The only other person Jack has ever seen is "Old Nick," who visits Room at night while Jack sleeps hidden in a wardrobe.
-Old Nick brings them food and necessities.
-Jack is unaware that Old Nick kidnapped Ma when she was 19 years old and has kept her imprisoned for the past seven years.
-Old Nick regularly rapes Ma; Jack is the product of one such sexual assault.
+Five-year old Jack lives with his 26-year old Ma in "Room," a secure single-room outbuilding containing a small kitchen, a basic bathroom, a wardrobe, a bed, and a TV set.
+Because it is all he has ever known, Jack believes that only Room and the things it contains (such as himself and Ma) are "real."
+Ma, unwilling to disappoint Jack with a life she cannot give him, allows Jack to believe that the rest of the world only exists on television.
+Ma tries her best to keep Jack healthy and happy via both physical and mental exercises, keeping a healthy diet, limiting TV-watching time, and adhering to strict body and oral hygiene.
+The only other person Jack has ever seen is "Old Nick," who visits Room at night and brings them food and necessities while Jack sleeps hidden in a wardrobe.
+Jack is unaware that Old Nick kidnapped Ma when she was 19 and has kept her imprisoned for the past seven years.
+Old Nick regularly rapes Ma; Jack is the product of one such encounter.

-A week after Jack's fifth birthday, Ma learns Old Nick has been unemployed for the past six months and is in danger of losing his home to foreclosure.
-Feeling certain that Old Nick would kill them both before letting them free, Ma comes up with a plan to get Jack out of Room by convincing Old Nick that Jack is deathly ill.
-Jack is unable to conceptualize being outside of Room or interacting with other people, but Ma eventually convinces him to help her.
-When Old Nick refuses to take Jack to a hospital, Ma then pretends that Jack has died.
-Old Nick removes Jack, wrapped in a rug, from Room.
-Jack escapes Old Nick and manages to reach a friendly stranger who contacts the police.
+A week after Jack's fifth birthday, Ma learns that Old Nick has been unemployed for the past six months and is at risk of losing his home to foreclosure.
+Fearing that Old Nick will kill them both before freeing them, Ma comes up with a plan to convince Old Nick that Jack is deathly ill.
+Jack, initially unable to conceptualize being outside of Room or interacting with other people, eventually agrees.
+When Old Nick refuses to take Jack to a hospital, Ma wraps Jack in a rug and claims he has died.
+Old Nick falls for the ruse and takes Jack outside; Jack escapes and manages to reach a stranger, who contacts the police.
 In spite of his inability to communicate effectively, Jack describes the route to Room to an officer to free Ma.